The Bwiti Tradition

 Experience a Traditional Missoko Bwiti Ceremony

-Find out why Iboga has a 90% success rate and how our guests were able to harness the power of their minds to find their freedom.
+Find out why Iboga has a unparalleled success rate and how our guests were able to harness the power of their minds to find their freedom.